prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ## Introduction

 For this tutorial we will be focusing on building a very simple chat system.
-The chat dialogue will be toggled using a button in our game-scene and from there you will have the option to send messages to everyone or to a selected player.
+The chat dialog will be toggled using a button in our game-scene and from there you will have the option to send messages to everyone or to a selected player.

 ## Chat Manager Layout